CarlosGabaldon/dusty-feet-adventures/README.md

   - Map of trail location created from Geocode (LatLng coords) => complete
   - Images of trail => complete
   - Trail route map created from GPX file => in progress
-  - Videos of trail corresponding to GPX waypoints => not started
   - Pro tips => not started
   - Reviews & Ratings => not started